|Rating:||8.6 / 10|

 This is the big one for me.
 I love my Nikon SLR cameras and when choosing to take macro shots or arty photos this is my go-to camera.
 However at 1+ kilogram including the lens, its heavy and I find it annoying to unpack every time I want to take a photo, particularly in wet weather.

 This is where the Sony compact cameras win out.
 For me it fits in my pants pocket and will fit into the pack hip belt pockets on larger packs.
 This allows me to quickly and easily get the camera out in a matter of seconds so I can keep on snapping to my hearts content.
 When powered down, the lens retracts and the whole camera is very small.
 One reason I had previously avoided going for one of the higher grade versions of the Sony RX-100 was the additional bulk of the fold-out view screen.
-In the past I had always opted for simple as its less of an issue when you take a camera into a dirty environment as we do when we hike.
+In the past I had always opted for simple as it’s less of an issue when you take a camera into a dirty environment as we do when we hike.
 This camera was physically bigger (see image below), particularly when compared to my RX100, and in fact its bigger than any of the RX range but it comes with a small hand grip which makes it easier to get out of the pocket in my pants leg than my smaller previous versions.
+After two years with this camera I’m loving the fold out screen as it saves me have get close to the ground to take a photo as I can now angle the screen in a standing position to get a good shot.

 This is the main weakness of this camera.
 While I do get this camera out in light rain I wouldn’t attempt to use the Sony ZV-1 Digital camera in heavy rain as I think it would be temping fate.
-I do own an Olympus waterproof camera \ and while it copes with being in the water, I still have a preference for better image quality.
+I have used waterproof cameras in the past but they lack the image quality that I want.
+Its are that I can take photos on a hiker so just need to take some care when using this camera if the rain is heavy.

 Could be used in automatic or manual mode